-Now you can go to the page, find the author data, create awesome content and share it.
+Now you can go to the page, find the author data, create awesome content, and share it.

 Spotting the Links That Set the Industry Leader Apart

-Every site operates in an industry and every industry has a leader.
+Every site operates in a particular industry and every industry has a leader.
 From an SEO point of view, industry leaders often have the best backlink profile, aside from doing other things better.
 So, for us, it makes sense to find the links that only the leaders have.
 Because then you can mimic their tactics and catch up.

 If you want to know what competitors you should look at, SEMrush gives you suggestions in the "Backlink Gap" section, once you entered the first domain.

 Our five domains for this example have many overlapping keywords (chart from the "Keyword Gap" tool):